Roti: Suriname

 In Suriname, roti refers mainly to dhalpuri or aloo puri.
 It is most often eaten with curried chicken.
 As in Trinidad and the West Indies, roti can also refer to the stuffed roti wrap.
 This dish is usually eaten out of hand.
 Due to a mass emigration of Indian Surinamese in the 1970s, roti became a popular take-out dish in the Netherlands.
 It usually includes chicken curry, potatoes, a boiled egg, and various vegetables, most notably the kousenband or yardlong bean.
 Another variation includes shrimp and aubergine.
 The meat with gravy, potatoes, egg, and yardlong beans are served side by side on a plate, with the aloo puri folded in fours on top.

 Southeast Asia

-In Indonesia and Malaysia, the term encompasses all forms of bread, including Western-style bread, as well as the traditional Indian breads.
+In Indonesia and Malaysia, the term encompasses all forms of bread besides the traditional Indian breads (like roti canai) including Western-style bread (like roti john), as well as bing of the Chinese.

 In Thailand, โรตี is a popular street food that can be eaten as a dessert or as a side dish.
 Some Thai curries can also be accompanied with a side of roti, primarily Southern Thai curries.

 In Cambodia, រ៉ូទី is a dessert that is sold as street food.
 It is similar to both a crêpe and paratha.

 South Africa

 Roti was initially introduced to South Africa by Indian migrants during the 19th century, and subsequently became incorporated into Durban cuisine.
 It is widely eaten by the Indian communities living in South Africa, and is either eaten as a flat bread or a wrap with locally made curries.

+Roti is also often eaten in Cape Coloured and Cape Malay Communities.
+Two types of roti are eaten: chapati/flat roti and paratha/flaky roti.
+Flaky roti is also called Malay roti.
+When eaten with a curry filling, usually mutton, chicken or mince, the roti is called a Salomie.

+A roti gatsby is a popular takeaway dish where the bread of the filled gatsby, a popular sandwich is replaced several rotis and folded.